 Grilling The Blanched Lobsters

 To grill the lobsters, pre-heat your grill as you would normally do.
-On the stove or side burner, melt 1lb of butter and add in one roughly minced clove of garlic and 2 tbsp of parsley.
+On the stove or side burner, melt 1lb of butter and add in one roughly minced clove of garlic and 2 tablespoon of parsley.

 Using a large chefs knife, cut the lobster completely in half from head to tail.
 Make sure you don't use the best knife in the kitchen, the hard shell can easily chip very finely sharpened blades.